-Finely colored example of Lorenz Fries map of China, Japan and adjoining regions, the first printed map to focus on China.
+Finely colored example of Lorenz Fries' map of China, Japan and adjoining regions, the first printed map to focus on China.

 The map is the first to illustrate Marco Polo's writings in cartographic form on a separate map dedicated exclusively to the Far East region.
 While there is no mention of the name China, many of the names used by Marco Polo are shown on the map.
-The Port of Quinzay [Hangzhou] is identified on the Eastern coast and Zinpangri [Japan] appears prominently across the sea from China.
+The Port of Quinzay [Hangzhou], is identified on the eastern coast and Zinpangri [Japan], appears prominently across the sea from China.
 Curiously no mention is given to Polo's Zaiton.
 The great Tartar Khan sits in a tented encampment in the upper right of the image.
-Polo's division between Cathay in the Northern regions of China and Mangi or Manzi in the South is clearly illustrated.
+Polo's division between Cathay in the northern regions of China and Mangi or Manzi in the south, is clearly illustrated.

 Presented on a trapezoidal projection in Ptolemaic format, the map extends well beyond the geography described by Ptolemy and draws from the reports of Marco Polo and contemporary European and Portuguese sources.
 Several regions in China are noted with numerous rivers and a huge lake labeled Sinis Magnus.
-In the Pacific, Fries includes a finely excited vignette of the Great Khan seated in his tent, before a great cluster of tents of his Tartar hordes.
+In the Pacific, Fries includes a finely engraved vignette of the Great Khan seated in his tent, before a great cluster of tents of his Tartar hordes.
 On the reverse are two pages of Latin historical text, the first flanked by woodcuts, while the second page ends with a diagram of astronomical instruments.

 Lorenz (Laurent) Fries (ca. 1485-1532) was born in Mulhouse, Alsace.
 He studied medicine, apparently spending time at the universities of Pavia, Piacenza, Montpellier and Vienna.
 After completing his education, Fries worked as a physician in several places before settling in Strasbourg in about 1519.
 While in Strasbourg, Fries met the Strasbourg printer and publisher Johann Grüninger, an associate of the St. Dié group of scholars formed by, among others, Walter Lud, Matthias Ringmann and Martin Waldseemüller.